aniasobo/dev-pills/api/list.md

-# List of cool APIs
+# List of cool RESTful APIs

 ## Random APIs to use for fun side projects